Actindo-AG/Documentation/PIM/Troubleshooting/02_LimitedDecimalPlaces.md

 #### Error Description

-When entering a floating number in a products attribute field with the *Floating point number*, *Stock Value* or *PIM Price Field* data type, the places of decimals are limited.
+When entering a floating number in a product attribute field with the *Floating point number*, *Stock vValue* or *PIM Price field* data type, the places of decimals are limited.

 Follow the instructions below to check why the number of decimals is limited and, if applicable, change the number of decimal places.